The End of Power

-Power is an umbrella term and it’s not that easy to describe what it means, let alone to have any meaningful discussion about the nature and evolution of power.
-Interestingly, that’s exactly the topic of the book “The End of Power” written by Moisés Naím, who himself was “in power” for quite a while working as a minister and than as an executive director of the World Bank.
+Power is an umbrella term, and it’s not that easy to describe what it means, let alone to have any meaningful discussion about the nature and evolution of power.
+Interestingly, that’s exactly the topic of the book “The End of Power” written by Moisés Naím, who himself was in power for quite a while working as a minister and then as an executive director of the World Bank.

 What is Power?

 There is no agreement on what power is exactly, even among the people who dedicate their lives researching it.
 Many great thinkers have their own views on the nature of power and on why most of the people seem to pursue it with such a passion.
 My favorite take on power was made by Thomas Hobbes in Leviathan: